 Edges in art and painting are some of the most important aspects in an artist’s work.
 It may not seem obvious at first, but the edges that make up a painting creates a world of interest for the viewer.
 Edges are what bring depth, softness, hardness and everything in between.
 If all edges in a painting are the same, the result could be rather dull.

-Here’s an overview of some different types of edges in art, so that you can start to use them in your own painting.
+Here’s a breakdown in this article, of what edges in art are, as well as a look at the different types of edges.
+So that you can start to use edges in your own painting and artistic endeavors.
 Or, so that you can admire all the edges you see in paintings during your next museum visit!

 For a visual example of how to paint edges in art and painting scroll to the bottom of this article.
 Where you will find a video tutorial demonstration of how I create edges in one of my paintings.

 What exactly are edges in art?